 The LRM was organized into several key components.
 The Title Page featured the title of the resource, relevant illustrations representing the subject matter, and the names of the author and consultants.
 The Learning Competencies were directly adapted from the Most Essential Learning Competencies (MELCs) and the official curriculum guide.
 The Introductory Message outlined the intended users of the material and provided guidance on its proper use before undertaking the activities.
 Each lesson also included a Target Section, which specified the learning objectives to be achieved.

 The instructional flow followed a progressive structure.
 The Boost Section assessed prior knowledge through short activities, while the Discover Section introduced new concepts and skills.
 The Explore Section extended learning by engaging students in activities that applied knowledge to real-life situations.
 The Assessment Section measured mastery of competencies, and the Additional Activities provided enrichment tasks to reinforce learning.
-Finally, the References Section documented the sources of content, ensuring academic grounding and transparency.
+Finally, the References Section documented the sources of content, ensuring academic grounding and transparency.- Idea, in which the people could understand by their own.

 3.3 Perceptions of Teachers and Students on Case Study Integration in Philippine Politics and Governance.